ucb-rit/savio-training-intro-fall-2024/intro.md

 - Savio is a >600-node, >15,000-core Linux cluster rated at nearly 540 peak teraFLOPS.
    - about 40% of the  compute nodes provided by the institution for general access
    - about 60% compute nodes contributed by researchers in the Condo program

+# Savio System Update: Rocky 8
+Savio has been upgraded to the Rocky 8 operating system.
+- Key Changes with Rocky 8:
+  - Enhanced security features
+  - Improved system performance
+  - Better compatibility with the latest software and applications
+- Notes for users:
+  - MODULEPATH locations have changed from Scientific Linux 7 (prior version)

 # The Savio cluster